 - Fayetteville Technical Community College [FTCC] - Here

 - Cumberland County Workforce Development Center - Here

-Home of one the world’s largest military population, and centrally located between Miami and New York City of the I-95 corridor.
+Home of one the world’s largest military population, and centrally located between Miami and New York City on the I-95 corridor.
 Fayetteville is also centrally located in the State of North Carolina, between the Mountains and the Coastal Carolinas.
-The weather is seasonal and with pleasant spring and fall weather, short and mild winters’ that comes along with hot summers.
+The weather is seasonal with pleasant spring and fall weather, short and mild winters that comes along with hot summers.

-Fayetteville’ educational environment Its schools and universities make Fayetteville a great place to live and raise a family starting with our elementary unto the university level.
+Fayetteville’s educational environment - schools and universities make Fayetteville a great place to live and raise a family starting with our elementary on to the university level.
 There are:

 - 52 - Elementary schools